 I decided I would treat each of her improvisations as an episode.
 I built a specific environment around each one, and ran them through effects so that her extemporaneous rhythms were triggering other sounds.
 The more I sat with the results, the more I realized that additional flute might not be necessary.
 So I decided to give Claire a break for this round.
 Thank you for listening.

 There is no written score for the solo (tape) version this work, as it was based on Chase’s recorded improvisations.
-The live ensemble version of the work with multiple flutists is a generative and improvisatory process that Chase leads in educational workshops.
-If you are interested in performing the work in its ensemble version, please contact firstname.lastname@example.org.
-For information about Vijay Iyer’s other music, please contact https://en.schott-music.com/shop/autoren/vijay-iyer
+The live ensemble version of the work with multiple flutists is a generative and improvisatory process that Chase leads in educational workshops, with multimedia scores created by Jessica Shand.
+If you are interested in performing the work in its ensemble version, please contact email@example.com.
+For information about Vijay Iyer’s other music, please contact https://en.schott-music.com/shop/autoren/vijay-iyer.